cfloersch/jarsigner-maven-plugin/README.md

 ---------------------

 [RFC5035](https://www.ietf.org/rfc/rfc5035.txt) defines a network centric timestamping service that can be used to timestamp our signatures.
-When you timestamp a JAR file using a jarsigner, it essentially records the exact time the file was signed, which ensures that even if the code signing certificate used to sign it expires later on, the signature remains valid and trusted, preventing warnings or issues when users try to run the application; in simpler terms, it acts as a "proof of when the file was signed" even after the certificate expires.
+When you timestamp a signature, it essentially records the exact time the file was signed, which ensures that even if the code signing certificate used to sign it expires later on, the signature remains valid and trusted, preventing warnings or issues when users try to run the application; in simpler terms, it acts as a "proof of when the file was signed" even after the certificate expires.